 However, please email me first to get permission before putting my work into your next book, e-course, and whatnot.
 You can contact me here.
 (I almost always say, “Sure!
 Yes!” but I appreciate being asked.)

 I don’t do ads on my site.
 I don’t do sponsored posts.
 I don’t do paid product reviews.
-I don’t any of that stuff.
+I don’t feature “guest posts” on my site.
+I don’t do any of that stuff.
 It’s just not my thing.

 I used to have a Comments section on my website where folks could post comments on my latest articles and essays.
 I de-activated the Comments section a few years ago.
 How come?
 It just felt like the right thing to do in my “hut” (heart + gut).
 That’s all.